lorrli274/next/courses/original/Database Fundamentals/Lessons/Basic Queries/03-LIKE.md

 WHERE  name LIKE '%Office%';
 ```

-The `%` indicates a wildcard that will match any amount of characters.
+The `%` is a wildcard that will match any number of characters.
 For example, `%Library` would match the following values:
 * "Library"
 * "A Library"
 * "East Ave Library"